Mitch Henderson

-Mitchell Gordon Henderson (born August 14, 1975) is an American college basketball coach, currently serving as head coach for the Princeton Tigers men's basketball team.
-Before taking the Princeton job in 2011, he served as an assistant for the Northwestern Wildcats men's basketball team for 11 seasons under Bill Carmody.
+Mitchell Gordon Henderson (born August 14, 1975) is an American college basketball coach, currently the head coach for the Princeton Tigers men's basketball team.
+Before taking the Princeton job in 2011, he was an assistant for the Northwestern Wildcats men's basketball team for 11 seasons under Bill Carmody.
 Henderson was a member of three consecutive Ivy League championship Princeton teams as a player (two of which went undefeated in conference, the first tying the school record with 19 consecutive wins and the second achieving 20).
 He was a co-captain of the second of these undefeated league champions along with Steve Goodrich.